How to protect your cat from antifreeze poisoning

 Last Updated: 21/11/2023

 As the frost begins to settle over our pavements and cars, the use of antifreeze becomes more common.
 Unfortunately, antifreeze poisoning in cats is a serious risk that cat owners need to be aware of.

-Let’s take a look at why antifreeze is dangerous to cats, how to keep them safe from antifreeze poisoning and what to do in the event of an emergency.
+In this guide, our vets look at why antifreeze is dangerous to cats, how to keep them safe from antifreeze poisoning and what to do in an emergency.

 - Difficulty breathing

 - Drinking and urinating a lot (a sign of kidney damage)

 Ethylene glycol poisoning is extremely serious for cats, and happens in three stages:

 This begins from about 30 minutes to 12 hours after they've ingested antifreeze.
 Your cat might act as if they're drunk.
 They could be wobbly, sleepy, vomit, pee more than usual, drink more than usual, feel cold, have fits, or even fall into a coma.
 This is the most important time to act.